 The U.S. Bureau of Labor Statistics predicts more than 190,000 jobs will be created in the engineering field in the next decade.
 The number of individuals earning a bachelor of science in engineering is increasing.
 For example, between 2014–2015, the number of BS in engineering degrees increased by 7 percent.
-For this reason, a master’s degree may help distinguish an engineer or help them stand-out as a subject matter expert, improve qualifications, and create new opportunities.
+For this reason, a master’s degree may help you distinguish yourself and create new opportunities.

 Define Your Future

-The specialized knowledge gained in an online engineering master’s program positions graduates for advanced roles in engineering.
-The U.S. Bureau of Labor Statistics identifies technical knowledge and conceptual understanding of industry best practices as strengths of engineering managers and leaders.
-Engineers with a master’s degree are responsible for leading projects, managing staff, and working interdepartmentally in their organization.
-Below are a list of job titles an engineer with a master’s degree may hold and the average salary expectations:
+The specialized knowledge gained in an online STEM master’s program will position you for advanced roles in your respective professions.
+The U.S. Bureau of Labor Statistics identifies technical knowledge and conceptual understanding of industry best practices as strengths of managers and leaders.
+Professionals with a master’s degree are often responsible for leading projects, managing staff, and working with other departments in their organizations.
+Below is a list of job titles with a master’s degree may hold and their respective average salary expectations:

 - Engineering Manager: $134,730 (U.S. Bureau of Labor Statistics)